Senua’s Saga: Hellblade II — A Haunting Journey into Darkness

 A Cinematic Journey

-There’s minimal HUD clutter, no intrusive quest markers, and no endless tutorials.
-The players are meant to experience the world, not simply complete it.
+There’s not much clutter in the HUD, no annoying quest markers and no mountains of tutorials.
+The players are supposed to live in the world, not just finish it.

 Final Thoughts